The Hyde Amendment

 The Hyde Amendment blocks United States federal funding from being used for abortion procedures, except in the cases of rape, incest, or threat to a pregnant person’s life.
 This means that Americans who have health insurance through the federal government do not have the benefit of abortion coverage.

 Affected programs include those that cover low-income people, disabled people, military personnel, veterans, Native Americans, federal employees, federal prisoners, detained immigrants, and Peace Corps volunteers.
 People who fall into these categories must pay for their abortions out of pocket, which is especially difficult for patients who are already struggling financially, as in the case of those who are poor enough to qualify for Medicaid.

 Different Coverage in Different States

 Medicaid recipients make up the majority of people who are impacted by the Hyde Amendment.
-Approximately 13 million women of reproductive age (15–44) are covered by Medicaid.
-These women struggle to survive on salaries that don’t come close to a living wage—a $500 abortion (the average cost of a first-trimester procedure) is completely out of reach.
+Approximately 14.2 million women of reproductive age (15–44) are covered by Medicaid.
+These women struggle to survive on salaries that don’t come close to a living wage—a $500 abortion (the average cost of an early procedure) is completely out of reach.

 Origins of the Amendment

 Rep. Henry Hyde (R-IL) authored the Hyde Amendment in 1976.
 When debating the amendment with his colleagues, he said, “I certainly would like to prevent, if I could legally, anybody having an abortion—a rich woman, a middle-class woman, or a poor woman.
 Unfortunately, the only vehicle available is the…Medicaid bill.”
 Congress approved the Hyde Amendment in the 1977 appropriations bill, as it has done every year since then.

 Equal Access to Abortion Coverage in Health Insurance Act (EACH Woman Act)